zysno1/Wan2.1-Enhanced/README.md

 ##### Comparisons to SOTA
-We compared **Wan2.1** with leading open-source and closed-source models to evaluate the performace.
+We compared **Wan2.1** with leading open-source and closed-source models to evaluate the performance.
 Using our carefully designed set of 1,035 internal prompts, we tested across 14 major dimensions and 26 sub-dimensions.
 We then compute the total score by performing a weighted calculation on the scores of each dimension, utilizing weights derived from human preferences in the matching process.
 The detailed results are shown in the table below.
 These results demonstrate our model's superior performance compared to both open-source and closed-source models.

 ![figure1](assets/vben_vs_sota.png "figure1")